chockenberry/SimBuddy/README.md

 It’s not a complicated app, as you can see from the [source code](https://github.com/chockenberry/SimBuddy), but it’s one that I’m very happy to have in my developer toolbox now.
 I hope you enjoy it, too!

 P.S.
 I love putting Easter eggs in apps.
-This time it’s the [icon](https://github.com/chockenberry/SimBuddy/blob/main/SimBuddy/Assets.xcassets/AppIcon.appiconset/AppIcon512x512%402x.png).
+This time it’s in the app [icon](https://github.com/chockenberry/SimBuddy/blob/main/SimBuddy/Assets.xcassets/AppIcon.appiconset/AppIcon512x512%402x.png).